maxubrq/Versiqii/README.md

 # Versiqii

-**Version‑Aware Configuration Management (VACM) for multi‑engine, multi‑region platforms**
+**Universal Version‑Aware Configuration Management (VACM)** for any component that ships with a version number — micro‑services, DB schemas, ML models, front‑end bundles, you name it.

-> *Shift configurations without drift* — keep every engine instance in every region perfectly in‑sync with the schema version it expects.
+> *Shift versions without drift* — map, validate & migrate every config so it always matches the exact version (and dependencies) it is deployed with.

 ---